diqidoq/lars/README.md

 ### Another important point to make ...

 And! ... **It's not about forking and splitting the hell out of a community.** I am an advocate for building, grouping and motivating communities and to **bundle forces**, not too loose them.
 So if anything of this white paper here can go into something else or can be re-merged into another existing project, I am absolutely fine with that.
 It's all about improvement.
-But until then I try to prevent to stir up a hornets' nest by trying to discuss this dream inside of existing projects yet, since there are too many aspects which can get in the way of the roadmaps of other projects.
+But until then I try to prevent to stir up a hornets' nest by trying to discuss this dream inside of existing projects yet, since there are too many aspects which can get in the way of the road maps of other projects.

 ## Were do I come from ?